scotrug/scotrug.github.io/_posts/2017-04-09-edinburgh-scott-riley-working-with-high-volume-postgres-databases-in-rails.md

 ---
 layout: post
-title: Edinburgh, 13th April 2017 - Scott Riley - Working with High Volume Postgres Databases in Rails
+title: Edinburgh, 13th April 2017 - Scott Riley, Working with High Volume Postgres Databases in Rails
 ---

 ### *Where and When?*